Maria Cuzzocrea Burke

 Washington, United States

-I am a Visual Arts Teacher, Creative, Art and Design Faculty, for Whittle School & Studios, a global school in Washington, D.C.
+I am a Visual Arts Teacher at Yorktown High School in Arlington Public Schools.
+I am also the Founder of Emergent Design Studio.
 I have been teaching art for eleven years.
 My focus is on developing students to become creative, innovative problem solvers and agents for change in human behavior through artistic play and the power of art.

-I am a Visual Arts Teacher on the Creative, Art and Design Faculty for Whittle School & Studios, a global school in Washington, D.C.
+I am a Visual Arts Teacher Yorktown High School in Arlington Public Schools.
+I am also the Founder of Emergent Design Studio.
 I have been teaching Visual Arts for eleven years, nine in Arlington County (Virginia) Public Schools (APS), where I also served as a County Mentor and Lead Art Teacher.
 I was the Sustainability Liaison for Discovery Elementary School, a net-zero energy school in APS, and lead the Eco-Action Green Leaders Team.

 I received my B.A. in Studio Art with a minor in Psychology from Randolph-Macon Woman’s College and an M.A.T. in Art Education from George Mason University.
 I have led professional development for educators in design thinking and integrating sustainability into the curriculum.
 I have published articles in Green Schools National Network publications: Green Schools Catalyst Quarterly March 2018 and GreenNotes in April 2019.
 I am an active member and presenter at the Virginia Art Education Association and National Art Education Association conferences.